PythWare/Aldnoah-Engine/README.md

 You may see a comp_log.txt file.
 It'll probably have some lines saying things like "zlib decompress failed at IDX entry 5903 (BIN=LINKFILE_000.BIN, offset=0x170ABA00, size=0x25): Could not find a valid Omega-style zlib_header stream in blob; wrote raw to entry_03655.bin", that means Omega Force tagged a file with the compression marker in the IDX file, that's not an issue on your part or AE.
 No idea why Omega Force has some files marked as compressed that aren't compressed.
 Just ignore those kind of warnings, it's basically saying a file was flagged as compressed by the IDX file but isn't compressed.

-If you want GUI file modding tools like a Unit Data Editor, Stage Editor, etc then you may need to help by identifying which files store said data and then documenting the file's format.
-There are way too many files for me to find everything on my own, Warriors Orochi 3 alone has over 181k files when unpacked.
-I have started building a Unit Data Editor for Orochi 3 and Bladestorm Nightmare though.
 Use Batch Binary File Scanner (a tool I made) to scan through files quickly/easily.
 To help with finding specific files since files are extracted with incrementing filenames (a lot of the later Koei Tecmo games either strip filenames from the executable or obfuscate them, so Aldnoah Engine unpacks with incrementing filenames and extensions based on the file's data) and there will be thousands of files unpacked, I suggest using my Batch Binary File Scanner that scans binary files in the selected directory and all subdirectories within it.
-The link is https://github.com/PythWare/Batch-Binary-File-Scanner
+The link is https://gitlab.com/PythWare/batch-binary-file-scanner

 Most Omega Force games have signatureless subcontainers it seems, this is more documentation for those curious.
 They do have some containers with signatures but most subcontainers seem to be signatureless.